Thonksquad/Thonksquad.github.io/_posts/2023-12-19-ronin-radio-recap-dec-19-2023.md

 Check out the amazing art on your favorite axies with this :  <a href="https://kendama.vercel.app/axie-stage-preview">Axie Stage 2 Preview</a>

-To catch the full conversation between Jihoz and the man, the myth, the legend Gila, follow the link to the space on Twitter:  <a href="https://twitter.com/i/spaces/1mrGmyDLrMWGy?s=20">Link to space</a>
+To catch the full conversation between ChuckFresco, Grawrz.ron, Jihoz.ron and the man, the myth, the legend Gila, follow the link to the space on Twitter:  <a href="https://twitter.com/i/spaces/1mrGmyDLrMWGy?s=20">Link to space</a>